 In addition to being one of the most effective air purification methods, UV lights are also one of the most convenient, discreet, and economical choices for improving IAQ (indoor air quality).
 Those with allergies to pollen, dust, and other larger particulate matter should consider installing a UV system in addition to another type of air purification that removes particulate matter, such as an electronic air cleaner or HEPA filter.

-(For help choosing and installing a UV purification system in the Cleveland area, contact the friendly experts at Stack Heating and Cooling.)
+(For help choosing and installing a UV purification system in the Cleveland area, contact the friendly experts at Stack Heating, Cooling, Plumbing and Electric.)

 Mold: What You Need to Know About It, and How to Stop It